karrot-dev/yunity.org/user/pages/10.heartbeat/2017-10-29/item.md

 With all that progress, we are coming closer to release the rewritten client.
 We added a hint to the current deployment:

 > We developed a new version of foodsaving.world.
-Use your existing password to login to alpha.foodsaving.world and gives us feedback via (e-mail)[mailto:karrot@foodsaving.world].
+Use your existing password to login to alpha.foodsaving.world and gives us feedback via [e-mail](mailto:karrot@foodsaving.world).
 The new version will go online around mid of November 2017.

 _by Tilmann_